-Stay tuned!
-We will post an article detailing how you can use this type of lactate test protocol on a hill or on a treadmill to find your own Aerobic Threshold in the near future.
+Click Here to read an article detailing how you can use this type of lactate test protocol on a hill or on a treadmill to find your own Aerobic Threshold in the near future.

 Morgan Sjogren is a mountain, trail and adventure runner.
 While her passion for the mountains and exploring the world on two feet is lifelong, she is a new transplant to off road running and racing after transitioning from a track career.
 Follow her Uphill Athlete journey on Instagram @running_bum_.